holymp2006/one-page-react-tailwind-tutorial/README.md

-# Getting Started with Create React App
+# One Page React Tailwind

+Following the video tutorial from https://www.youtube.com/watch?v=ZU-drSVodBw

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).